What Is a Static Site?

 - The web server receives the request from the browser.

 That is what we call a static web application.
 In more technical terms, it’s called SSG, which stands for Static Site Generation (look at the web rendering post).
-Like everything, there are benefits and disadvantages to the SSG approach as well.
+As with everything, there are benefits and disadvantages to the SSG approach.

 The main problem with Static Generation is that now if you change a part of the text in your blog post, your database will be updated, but the static pages won’t, i.e., the pages are stale in opposition to being fresh.

-This means you need to run the build step (and deploy the result), which pre-supposes that you can trigger that automatically because you probably don’t want to bug your system administrator every time you change a typo.
+This means you need to run the build step (and deploy the result), which presupposes you can trigger it automatically, since you probably don’t want to bug your system administrator every time you change a typo.

-Another approach is to have a “kind of” middleware called Reverse Proxy.
-Those components are installed between the servers and the browsers, and they would save the static version of a dynamically server-side rendered page, to serve it statically thereafter.
+Another approach is to have a “kind of” middleware called a reverse proxy.
+Those components are installed between the servers and the browsers, and they save the static version of a dynamically server-side-rendered page to serve it statically thereafter.

 That’s called HTTP Caching, and a CDN, Content Delivery Network, does that on the edge of the world.
 Those reverse proxy servers usually have a built-in mechanism to purge entries from their storage, so you can invalidate one page instead of rebuilding everything.Â

-It's a very powerful approach, but it requires a very good comprehension of the web of HTTP and can become complex for small projects.
-You probably should read mine and BĂĄrd's post Event-Driven HTTP Caching for eCommerce for more information on HTTP Caching.
+It's a very powerful approach, but it requires a strong understanding of the HTTP ecosystem and can become complex for small projects.
+You probably should read mine and BĂĄrd's post Event-Driven HTTP Caching for eCommerce, for more information on HTTP Caching.

-It’s SSG first, and when you need dynamic things, then the framework and the hosting would allow that in a very streamlined way.
+It’s SSG first, and when you need dynamic content, the framework and hosting support it very smoothly.

 Following the framework + hosting conventions, you would have part of your code that can be executed in serverless function when it has to be dynamic (when you need computation server side).

-With NextJS, for example, you can decide per page (or type of page) if you want SSG or SSR.
+With NextJS, for example, you can decide per page (or page type) whether to use SSG or SSR.
 Even better, if you want to build an API with the frontend framework, you can do that as well.
-Behind the scenes, when hosted, they would trigger the serverless function that needs to run to execute (process) the code server side.
+Behind the scenes, when hosted, they would trigger the serverless function that needs to run to execute (process) the code server-side.

 But they don’t stop here.
 On the hosting part, they also provide all the automation needed to rebuild.
 They provide webhooks to trigger actions like a rebuild: